The Ultimate Guide to the B2B Buyer’s Journey

 The typical buying group for a complex B2B solution involves 6-10 decision-makers; each armed with 4-5 pieces of information they’ve gathered independently.

-At the same time, the set of options and solutions buying groups can consider is expanding as new technologies, products, suppliers, and services emerge.
+At the same time, there are more options and solutions for buying groups to consider; new B2B technologies, products and services emerge every year.

-These dynamics make it increasingly difficult for customers to make purchases.
+These factors make it increasingly difficult for customers to make purchases.
 In fact, more than three-quarters of the customers Gartner surveyed described their purchase as very complex or difficult.

 This also means that, as compared to B2C companies, you can be more choosy and afford to pay more to acquire each B2B lead.
 You want to make sure they’ll be the right fit for your business.

-Most consumer purchases throughout the course of a year fall in the ~$100 range.
+Most B2C purchases throughout the course of a year fall in the ~$100 range.
 And these can often be made on impulse without too much thought, research, or in-depth analysis.

-The trick is to provide more education and value upfront to help all of the various decision-makers get on board.
+The trick is to provide upfront education and value that convinces all the decision-makers to get on board.
 In other words, you need a logical progression of micro-conversions to seamlessly lead people from one step to another.